OpenZeppelin/defender-client/packages/sentinel/README.md

 To create a new sentinel, you need to provide the type, network, name, pause-state, conditions, alert threshold and notification configuration.
 This request is exported as type `CreateSentinelRequest`.

 An example for a `BLOCK` sentinel is provided below.
-This sentinel will be named `MyNewSentinel` and will be monitoring the `renounceOwnership` function on the `0x0f06aB75c7DD497981b75CD82F6566e3a5CAd8f2` contract on the Goerli network.
+This sentinel will be named `MyNewSentinel` and will be monitoring the `renounceOwnership` function on the `0x0f06aB75c7DD497981b75CD82F6566e3a5CAd8f2` contract on the Sepolia network.
 The alert threshold is set to 2 times within 1 hour, and the user will be notified via email.

 Furthermore, you may optionally set the `riskCategory` property of your sentinel, which labels your sentinel under a certain category: